bartlomiej-kochanowicz/bartlomiej-kochanowicz/README.md

 # 💫 About Me:
-🔭 I’m frontend engineer working in react ecosystem⚛
+🔭 I’m full stack software engineer working with react and nodejs⚛

 ## 🌐 Socials: